This article was last updated on 11-Dec-2018. See the revision history at the end.

 - Collapse placeholder of blacklisted elements (but not blocked elements, at least not until you become more comfortable with uM)

-Cookies and web storage will be handled by Cookie AutoDelete, so there is no need to enable those settings in uM.
+Cookies and localStorage will be handled by Cookie AutoDelete, so there is no need to enable those settings in uM unless perhaps you want extra redundancy.

 On the ‘My rules’ tab, add the following to the ‘Temporary rules’ pane, then save and commit your change: